-Armor, a Cloud Security company, reports that educational institutions have been hard hit by ransomware in the first 9 months of this year.
-According to Armor, there have been 54 successful ransomware attacks against school districts and colleges from the period of January 1 through December 31, which may have impacted as many as 1,039 schools in the U.S.
+Armor, a Cloud Security company, reports that educational institutions were hard hit by ransomware in 2019.
+According to Armor, there were ransomware attacks against 72 school districts (links to map) from the period of January 1 through December 31, which may have impacted as many as 1,039 schools in the U.S.

 Analysis on attack methods for ransomware reveals that most attacks begin with phishing, spear-phishing, and social engineering.
 For this reason, it’s important that educational institutions train their users via awareness campaigns to help protect their networks.
 Awareness campaigns should include education about current and emerging cybersecurity risks and phishing emails.
 Training should focus on policies regarding how to maintain secure passwords and how to properly respond to suspected phishing scams.

 LogMeIn, a subsidiary of LastPass Password Management company, published the results of a survey they conducted in the first half of 2018.
 According to LastPass, even though 91% of respondents said they understood the risks of password reuse across websites, a staggering 59% reported doing it anyway.
 There are several reasons for user apathy, but the main culprit seems to be fear of forgetting what their password is.